 You can use this account to pay only eligible medical, vision, and dental expenses (as defined by the Internal Revenue Code), along with health insurance and supplemental Medicare premiums and long-term care expenses.

 In addition, transportation to and from a medical appointment is an eligible expense.
 The amount can be based either on your actual cost (e.g. gas, oil, parking) or on the optional standard medical mileage rate that the Internal Revenue Service (IRS) sets.

 You must pay tax on any funds you withdraw from the MSA to pay for something other than an eligible medical expense.

-Also, if you’re less than 59 1/2 years old, funds withdrawn to pay for something other than eligible medical expenses are subject to a 10% penalty.
+Also, if you’re younger than 59 1/2 years old, funds withdrawn to pay for something other than eligible medical expenses are subject to a 10% penalty.

-Contributions to an Idaho MSA can be deducted from your adjusted gross income when you file an Idaho income tax return.
-A single person can contribute up to $10,000 each calendar year and a married couple filing jointly can contribute up to $20,000.
+You can deduct contributions to an Idaho MSA from your adjusted gross income when you file an Idaho income tax return.
+A single person can contribute up to $10,000 each calendar year, and a married couple filing jointly can contribute up to $20,000.

 Interest earned on this account is also deductible.

-These deductions are only entered on your Idaho individual income tax return, not your federal (IRS) tax return.
+You take these deductions only on your Idaho individual income tax return, not your federal (IRS) tax return.

 Using your MSA

 Your funds must be in the MSA before you pay the expense.